 Aside from what I’ve already suggested — that histograms help you out in dark conditions — there are a few other reasons why histograms matter.
 Most importantly, this is one of the best ways to figure out if you’ve lost any detail in the highlights or shadows of an image.

 It’s a simple concept: When there are pixels all the way to one side of the histogram or another, black or white, you’ve lost some of the information in your photo.
 For example, in the image below, you can tell that I’ve lost details in the highlights, since the histogram has a tall column on the very right:

 The same goes for this photo, which has regions that are totally black:

-You don’t even need to look at the photo itself to know that it’s overexposed.
-There’s a tall column up against the right-hand side, which means that certain parts of the image are completely white.
+You can tell from this histogram that the photo is overexposed.
+You don’t even need to look at the image itself to realize that.
+Because of the tall column up against the right-hand side, you can deduce that certain parts of the image are completely white.
 Not good.